 Both life and critical illness policies are sum assured policies.
 This means that you are able to receive multiple payouts if you have a SNACK policy as well as your personal policy!

 However, SNACK is still a great way to accumulate coverage especially if you are unable to afford the usual insurance premiums.

 SNACK is an innovative method of integrating insurance into your daily life.
 It does have some limitations, but it is still a great way for you to accumulate bite-sized coverage for your life, critical illness and accident plans.

-Once you’ve linked up your first lifestyle trigger, we will both receive $500 free accident coverage!
+Once you’ve linked your first lifestyle trigger, you will receive the following benefits: